The Idiot Boy

 "The Idiot Boy" is a poem written by William Wordsworth, a representative of the Romantic movement in English literature.
 The poem was composed in spring 1798 and first published in the same year in Lyrical Ballads, a collection of poems written by Wordsworth and Samuel Taylor Coleridge, which is considered to be a turning point in the history of English literature and the Romantic movement.
 The poem investigates such themes as language, intellectual disability, maternity, emotionality (excessive or otherwise), organisation of experience and "transgression of the natural."

 "The Idiot Boy" is Wordsworth's longest poem in Lyrical Ballads (with 463 lines), although it is surpassed in length by Coleridge's "The Rime of the Ancient Mariner."
 It was the 16th poem of the collection in the original 1798 edition, and the 21st poem in the 1800 edition, which added Wordsworth's famous Preface to Lyrical Ballads.

 Summary of the plot

 The poem tells the story of the titular "Idiot Boy," as well as his mother Betty Foy and their gravely ill neighbour Susan Gale.
 As Johnny's father, a woodsman, is away from home, Betty decides to send her son to the nearest town on horseback, so that he may bring with him a doctor who could help Susan.
 However, Johnny gets lost trying to reach the town at night, and his mother is forced to follow him.
-When she reaches the doctor's house, she realizes Johnny is not there and returns home in a state of agitation, forgetting to bring the doctor with her.
+When she reaches the doctor's house, she realizes Johnny is not there and returns home in a state of agitation, anxiety, and fear, forgetting to bring the doctor with her.
 Eventually, Johnny is reunited with his mother, and their neighbour rises from her bed, miraculously cured.